Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Today, Swimmy has over 45,000 users.

-Failing to validate a business idea is one of the most common mistakes founders make.
-It’s all too easy to get excited and throw yourself into building a platform.
-But before you do that, make sure people are actually interested in using your platform.
 If your idea fails, it’ll fail fast.
 You’ll have time to pivot to a new idea, and you won’t have wasted months and thousands of dollars developing a complex website that nobody wants to use.
-But if you see signs of initial traction, it’s go-time.
+But if you see signs of initial traction, it’s go time.

-Step 2: Find the right business model
+Step 2: Choose the right business model

 The majority of peer-to-peer marketplaces use commission-based models.